intmus/inttheory22-23/_03-triads-7chords-leadsheet/a2-triads.md

 - 1st inversion: take the root and move it to the top (3rd is on the bottom).
 Inversion figure of superscript 6
 - 2nd inversion: take the third and move it to the top (5th is on the bottom).
 Inversion figure of superscript 6 over 4 (6/4)

+NOTE: The bass note of the chord (triad or otherwise) gives you the inversion figure (not the root, but the bass note could be the root).
+The root of the chord provides the quality of the chord (as it relates to the other tones in the chord).

 - The only thing that determines your inversion is the lowest/bass pitched note.
 - The inversion figures are based on the interval between the bass note and the other notes in the triad.
 The 5 and 3 in root position and first inversion are assumed.
 *(note that when actually labeling inversions, the numbers will be superscript and stacked)*